Welcome, Volunteers.

 10. If someone is uncertain as to whether they are registered to vote, let them sign, and encourage to check their registration status right away.

 11. People are allowed to film you.
-Politely ask them to stand back if they are too close.
+If they are too close, politely ask them to stand back.

 12. Never leave your petitions unattended or lying around.
 Take them home until you are finished, and then return to to the green envelope.